GabrieleParimbelli/COLIBRI/doc/source/quickstart/test_mass_function.rst

 Mass variances, peak height and mass functions
 -----------------------------------------------

-The :func:`~src.cosmology.cosmo` class has routines able to compute many interesting quantities for galaxy clustering.
+The :func:`colibri.cosmology.cosmo` class has routines able to compute many interesting quantities for galaxy clustering.
 In particular, the mass variance in spheres, the peak height for the computation of peak-background split and the halo mass function itself.

 .. code-block:: python